urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 ### EMUI 9+ devices

-Huawei is extremely inventive in breaking apps on there devices.
-It seems on Android Pie, in addition to all the non-standard power management measures described below they introduced a new task killer app build right into EMUI 9.
+Huawei is extremely inventive in breaking apps on their devices.
+In addition to all the non-standard power management measures described below, they introduced a new task killer app build right into EMUI 9 on Android Pie.

 It is called <b>PowerGenie</b> and it kills all apps that are not on its whitelist.
 You cannot add custom apps on their pre-defined whitelist.
 This means there is no other way to fix proper app functionality on Huawei than uninstalling PowerGenie.